CharlesB91/retro-bank/README.md

 - This area allows the user to log out with a corresponding message.
 - The user will then be routed back to the welcome screen.

-### Additiona Features
+### Additional Features

-- Additioanl features include coloured & highlighted text in the CLI which is to make certain information stand out for the user.
+- Additional features include coloured & highlighted text in the CLI which is to make certain information stand out for the user.
-- The moudle used to do this is colorama.
+- The module used to do this is colorama.

 ## Testing